TOM SCHREIBER, ST. ANTHONY'S

 Considered one of the best quarterbacks in the Friars’ distinguished history.
 Running the option, Schreiber led St. Anthony’s to its eighth CHSFL title in nine years.
 For the season, he rushed for 767 yards and eight TDS and passed for 1,182 yards and eight TDs with a 65 percent completion mark.
 He’ll play lacrosse at Princeton.

 Kinder was a threat to score running (23 TDs) and passing (8 TDs).
 He led Lawrence to the Class III Long Island Championship Game where he rushed for four scores.
-Switched to defense at the start of the playoffs, he returned an interception for a touchdown in the semifinal win over Plainedge.
-Committed to Syracuse University.
+Switched to defense at the start of the playoffs and returned an interception for a touchdown in the semifinal win over Plainedge.
+Committed to Syracuse.

 This powerful four-year starter set a Nassau single-season record with 2,451 yards and also scored 28 TDs in leading the Titans to 10 straight wins before a loss to St. Anthony's in the CHSFL title game.
 In that contest, Brunetti ran for 248 yards.
-For his career, Brunetti rushed for 5,418 yards, scored 60 TDs and won the 2009 Thorp Award.
+For his career, Brunetti rushed for 5,418 yards and scored 60 TDs.

 In leading the Flaming Arrows to 10 straight victories before a loss to Floyd in the Suffolk final, Lawrence rushed for 1,887 yards, averaging 10.4 yards per carry.
 He scored 22 TDs.
 Lawrence was also a superb defensive back, making 48 solo tackles and assisting on 22.
 He made one interception, returning it for a touchdown.